 Offensive coordinator Ryan Day has been named acting head coach.
 Day, 39, joined the staff in early 2017 as co-offensive coordinator and quarterbacks coach.
 He was promoted to offensive coordinator after the 2017 season and given the primary playcalling duties.
 Day played quarterback at New Hampshire, under then-UNH offensive coordinator Chip Kelly.
 He was a graduate assistant for Meyer at Florida and became a coordinator at Temple and Boston College before rejoining Kelly with the NFL's Philadelphia Eagles and San Francisco 49ers.
 Day will lead a Buckeyes staff that includes former Rutgers and Tampa Bay Buccaneers coach Greg Schiano and former Indiana coach Kevin Wilson.

 What set this in motion?

 In June 2009, Zach Smith was arrested for aggravated battery on a pregnant victim after allegedly throwing Courtney Smith into a wall after an argument at their home in Gainesville, Florida, where Zach was working for Meyer with the University of Florida football program.
-Courtney Smith dropped the charges, saying Meyer's close friend Hiram deFries and mentor Earle Bruce, the former Ohio State coach and Zach's grandfather, encouraged her not to pursue legal action.
-Meyer said last month at Big Ten media days that he knew about the 2009 incident and that he and his wife, Shelley, had reached out to Zach and Courtney and encouraged them to seek counseling.
+Courtney opted not to pursue charges, saying Meyer's close friend Hiram deFries and mentor Earle Bruce, the former Ohio State coach and Zach's grandfather, encouraged her not to pursue legal action.
+Meyer said last month at Big Ten media days that he knew about the 2009 incident and that he and his wife, Shelley, had reached out to Zach and Courtney, and encouraged them to seek counseling.
 Zach Smith remained on staff at Florida.
 When Meyer landed the Ohio State job in November 2011, he hired Smith as wide receivers coach.

 Who are Hiram deFries, Brian Voltolini and Amy Nicol?